Key Takeaways

 In plain English: Oklahoma law specifically allows you to work in your field after leaving a job, even if you signed an agreement saying otherwise.

 This makes Oklahoma one of the most employee-friendly states in the country when it comes to non-competes.
-While many states enforce "reasonable" non-competes, Oklahoma has chosen a different path.
+While many states enforce "reasonable" non-competes, Oklahoma has chosen a different path — one that prioritizes worker mobility and economic freedom over employer control.
+If you're an employer trying to protect your business interests, you need a different approach than non-competes.

 Why Oklahoma Is Different